Some recent projects

 On the other hand, I would say now that the title spead – featuring, as it did, a last gasp of the Fell types, a probably clichéd blackletter (another historicizing move, an attempt to match the lettering in the required image, and finally an act of desperation to find a viable companion to the idiosyncratic Quadraat), and a space-filling graphic device – could have done more with less: if one is going to break the silence of the empty page, one had better have something to say.
 I suppose it will be hard to escape the influence of the very many books-on-books that imply, by their illustrations, that book design is title-page design, and that this constitutes some sort of playground for the typographer.
 It’s worth asking how much time, in the end, the reader spends looking at the title page.

-I wrote on this site that ‘I also did a good bit of work to edit and refine the translation from the German text of the original German–Wendish publication.’
+I once wrote that ‘I also did a good bit of work to edit and refine the translation from the German text of the original German–Wendish publication.’
 This was something of an understatement: in fact I spent between twenty-four and thirty intense hours on this when I first got hold of the MS, making, documenting, and discussing corrections to the by turns unidiomatic, ungrammatical, incorrect, and garbled draft translation.
 (The week I spent doing this – uncovering the meaning of the text and finding analogues for it – was one of the most energized periods I can remember; the effort was appropriate, of course, only because of my longstanding and close relationship with the publishers.)
-But I felt that if I was going to go to the trouble of designing a book, the text had to be something worth publishing: again, integrity of meaning, text, and typographical form presented itself as a paramount concern.
+But I felt that if I was going to go to the trouble of designing a book, the text had to be something worth publishing.

 My Gospel of Mark project is more thoroughly detailed here.
 Suffice it to say that a major concern was to show forth the structure of the text in a way that I feel is rarely, if ever, done in editions of the Scriptures.
 I will add here that, absent the responsibility to a publisher, I felt it appropriate to reconsider the conventions of front matter, and the function of the jacket, for a book so slight as this, letting the cover (the title-bearing top of which is revealed by the cropping of the jacket) serve as bastard title and getting right on to the heart of the matter (beginning with a seven-page outline of contents).
 The main types (Gandhi Serif and Sans) were chosen for their usefulness in this particular situation – their constitution as a pair, the availability of inclined small caps, the subordinated italic – and their generally clean and contemporary air; a reserved use of the crisp Christel Display furthered the sense of something designed in our era and for our current circumstances.
 The fact that these faces were generously given away by their creators also made them seem appropriate for a text that should belong to everyone.

 Finally, the current work in hand – Coverdale’s Goostly psalmes and spirituall songes – presents some interesting challenges.
 Perhaps that work has paused enough (due to unforeseen technical complications for which I am now grateful) for me to hazard some self-reflection.
 Unlike most of the historically oriented Concordia titles, this is not a text about a past era, but one from an earlier age, and a much earlier one at that.
-If this project was begun partly as an exercise in tackling the typographical display of scholarly annotation, nevertheless the content itself, unlike some of that of the hymnographers book, has a compelling reason to be brought to light, as the text has never been reprinted in full and never had a critical edition attempting to get to grips with its many problematic readings.
+If this project was begun partly as an exercise in tackling the typographical display of scholarly annotation, nevertheless the content itself has a compelling reason to be brought to light, as the text has never been reprinted in full and never had a critical edition attempting to get to grips with its many problematic readings.

 [Update, many years later:]